 The hypothesis: ConversionLab theorized that if they met the user’s definition of what solved their problem, they could increase conversions.
 In English, this basically means that the closer the headline matched the search, the higher the conversions, specifically in regards to the most powerful parts of speech—the verb.

-To set up the test they created a few variants for queries based around email creation (that’s what Campaign Monitor does, by the way).
+To set up the test they created a few variants for queries based on email creation (that’s what Campaign Monitor does, by the way).
 Based on the verb in the query, the user was shown 1 of 4 possibilities:

 - Build stunning emails